anfindsen/CorrelationEqCausation/docs/index.markdown

 | Different movies              | 5987       | 394    |
 | Different actors                         | 2959               | 284               |

 # **Analysis**

-You might want to get up to date with some <a href="methods/">mathematical methods</a> we used in the analysis.
+You might want to get up to date with some <a href="methods/">mathematical methods</a> we use in the analysis.

 ## **High level analysis, clustering**
 Before getting into the nitty gritty of actor and movie details, let's analyze all the data we have to get a feel for how it varies and how actor and movie features can correlate with Oscar nominations.